Uranium ore: Vein deposits

 Intragranitic veins form in the late phase of magmatic activity when hot fluids derived from the magma precipitate uranium on cracks within the newly formed granite.
 Such mineralisation contributed much to the uranium production of France.
-Veins hosted by metasedimentary units in the exocontact of granites are the most important sources of uranium mineralisation in central Europe including the world class deposits Schneeberg-Schlema-Alberoda in Germany (96,000 t uranium content) as well as Pribram (50,000 t uranium content) and Jachymov (~10,000 t uranium content) in the Czech Republic.
+Veins hosted by metasedimentary units in the exocontact of granites are the most important sources of uranium mineralisation in central Europe including the world class deposits Schneeberg-Schlema-Alberoda in Germany (96,000 t uranium content) as well as Příbram (50,000 t uranium content) and Jáchymov (~10,000 t uranium content) in the Czech Republic.
 Also they are closely related to the granites, the mineralization is much younger with a time gap between granite formation and mineralisation of 20 million years.
 The initial uranium mineralisation consists of quartz, carbonate, fluorite and pitchblende.
 Remobilisation of uranium occurred at later stages producing polymetal veins containing silver, cobalt, nickel, arsenic and other elements.
 Large deposits of this type can contain more than 1,000 individual mineralized veins.
 However, only 5 to 12% of the vein areas carry mineralization and although massive lenses of pitchblende can occur, the overall ore grade is only about 0.1% uranium.

-The Bohemian Massif also contains shear zone hosted uranium deposits with the most important one being Rozna-Olsi in Moravia northwest of Brno.
+The Bohemian Massif contains shear zone hosted uranium deposits with the most important one being Rozna-Olsi in Moravia northwest of Brno.
 Rozna is currently the only operating uranium mine in central Europe with a total uranium content of 23,000 t and an average grade of 0.24%.
 The formation of this mineralisation occurred in several stages.
-After the Variscan Orogeny, extension took place and hydrothermal fluids overprinted fine grained materials in shear zones with a sulfide-chlorite alteration.
+After the Variscan orogeny, extension took place and hydrothermal fluids overprinted fine grained materials in shear zones with a sulfide-chlorite alteration.
 Fluids from the overlying sediments entered the basement mobilising uranium and while uprising on the shear zone, the chlorite-pyrite material caused precipitation of uranium minerals in form of coffinite, pitchblende and U-Zr-silicates.
 This initial mineralisation event took place at about 277 million to 264 million years.
 During the Triassic a further mineralisation event took place relocating uranium into quartz-carbonate-uranium veins.
-Another example of this mineralisation style is the Shinkolobwe deposit in Congo, Africa, containing about 30,000 t of uranium.
+Another example of this mineralisation style is the Shinkolobwe deposit in Congo containing about 30,000 t of uranium.